timlib/webXray_domain_owner_list/README.md

 Have you found a new domain and the owner is not in the list?
 If so, you have extra work to do!

-First, make sure you have found all the relevant data for the owner (name, aliases, homepage url, privacy policy url, country, and domains).
+First, make sure you have found all the relevant data for the owner (name, aliases, homepage url, privacy policy url, country, uses, platforms, and domains).
 Next, paste the following blank entry at the end of the list, but before the closing ']'.

 	,{
 		"id"				 : MANUALLY_ADD_NEXT_ID_NUMBER,